dartmouth-outing-club/fyt-bus-packet-generator/README.md

 A separate packet is required for each trip "direction" i.e. picking up, dropping off, and taking from the lodge require three distinct packets.

 ## Maintenance and Dependencies
-This app has exactly two production dependencies: a library dependency on `better-sqlite`, a set of node bindings for the SQLite database engine, and a service dependency on the Google Maps Directions API.
+This app has two main production dependencies: a library dependency on `better-sqlite`, a set of node bindings for the SQLite database engine, and a service dependency on the Google Maps Directions API.
-Everything else runs using solely standards-compliant HTML, CSS, and JavaScript.
+Everything else runs using standards-compliant HTML, CSS, and JavaScript.
+There's a very small CSV parser as well (parsing CSVs is so annoying).

 I'm choosing to build using only these technologies because I would like this application to be made continually available essentially forever.
 The JavaScript that ran in Netscape Navigator would run in today's Google Chrome; by the [Lindy Effect](https://en.wikipedia.org/wiki/Lindy_effect), we can expect that JavaScript will continue to be supported for the next 27 years (half-kidding).